rob-luke/fnirs-apps-glm-pipeline/README.md

 [![build](https://github.com/rob-luke/fnirs-apps-glm-pipeline/actions/workflows/ghregistry.yml/badge.svg)](https://github.com/rob-luke/fnirs-apps-glm-pipeline/actions/workflows/ghregistry.yml)

-Portable fNIRS neuroimaging pipelines that work with BIDS datasets.
-See http://fnirs-apps.org
+http://fnirs-apps.org : Portable fNIRS neuroimaging pipelines that work with BIDS datasets.

 This app runs a GLM pipeline on your data.
 The pipeline converts the data to optical density and then applies the Beer Lambert Law conversion.